jpuigcerver/kaldi-lattice-utils/kwsbin2/README.md

 occurs in any of the transcriptions of the utterance at that specific time segment.

-For additional details, check the PhD thesis "A Probabilistic Formulation for Keyword Spotting", by J. Puigcerver et al. (2018).
+For additional details, check the PhD thesis "A Probabilistic Formulation of Keyword Spotting", by J. Puigcerver et al. (2018).

 Suppose that associated time with each state in the previous Lattice is given